 Josie: “Your drawing is stupid.
 I can’t even tell what it is.”

 Ian: “What do you know?!
 All you do is build stupid Lego planes all day!”

-In this simple interaction, Ian’s anger has numbed his probable pain of hurt, rejection and sadness, while also invalidating any merit to Josie’s opinion.
-Two problems avoided with one burst of analgesic.
+In this simple interaction, Ian’s anger has numbed his probable pain of hurt, rejection, and sadness while also invalidating any merit to Josie’s opinion.
+Two problems were avoided with one burst of analgesia.

 3. Anger empowers us with a sense of control.